-The first Call for Papers is closed, however, a second updated Call will follow in the autumn of 2020.
-More information can be found on the website of HNR 2021.
+The first Call for Papers is closed, however, a second updated Call has been published.

 First Call for Papers